 Experimental Site

 The study was conducted at the Usmanu Danfodiyo University Livestock Teaching and Research Farm.
 The farm is located within the main campus of the University at about 10km North of Sokoto Metropolis in Wamakko Local Government Area of Sokoto State.
 Sokoto is located in the Sudano-Sahelian zone in extreme North-Western part of Nigeria.
 It lies between longitude 408E and 60 54’E and latitudes 1200’N and 13058’N and at altitude of 350m above sea level (Mamman et al., 2000).
-The average temperature of 28.3oc (82.9o f), however the maximum daytime temperature are most of the year below 40oC (104.0of), the dryness makes the heat bearable.
-The warmest months are February to April, where daytime temperature exceed 42oc (107.6of).The rainy season is from late May to October; during which showers are a daily occurrence.
+The average temperature of 28.3oc (82.9o F), however the maximum daytime temperature are most of the year below 40oC (104.0oF), the dryness makes the heat bearable.
+The warmest months are February to April, where daytime temperature exceed 42oc (107.6oF).The rainy season is from late May to October; during which showers are a daily occurrence.
 Rainfall starts late and ends early with mean annual rainfall ranging between 500mm to 1,300mm.
 There are two major seasons in the state namely: wet and dry seasons.
 The dry season starts from October and last up to April, in some part and may extend to May or June in other part.
 The wet season on the other hand begins in most part of the state in May and last up to September or October (SSMIYSC, 2010).
 The hamattan, a dry, cold and fairly dusty wind is experienced in the state between November and February.
 Heat is more severe in the state in March and April.
 But the weather in the state is always cold in the mornings and hot in the afternoons except during the hamattan period (SSMIYSC, 2010).

 Sources and Processing of Experimental Feeds

 The ingredients to be used in the experiments include: M. balsamina L. which were sourced from Sokoto state while the remaining feed materials including maize, rice offal, cowpea husk, cowpea haulms, cotton seed cake and salt were purchased from Sokoto market (Kara).
-Maize and cowpea hay was crushed to reduce their particle size, cotton seed cake, cowpea husk, rice milling waste, premix, and salt were obtained directly from market.
+Maize and cowpea hay were crushed to reduce their particle size, cotton seed cake, cowpea husk, rice milling waste, premix, and salt were obtained directly from market.

 Experimental Design and Diet Formula